whayler1/luvup-app/README.md

 - log in to app store connect https://appstoreconnect.apple.com/
 - go to test flight

+### run with RNDebugger

+- `yarn debug`
+- first time you have to run `yarn postinstall`
+- you might have to run `yarn devtools`, not totally sure 🤷‍♂️
+- enable debug:
+  + once app is open `⌘-d`
+  + click "start remote debugging"

 ### running on iphone
 - open in expo App